Psychedelic rock in Australia and New Zealand: 21st century

-King Gizzard & the Lizard Wizard has also been notable on the Melbourne psychedelic scene, releasing 18 studio albums and creating Flightless Records.
-Their sound draws from diverse genres such as garage rock, hard rock and heavy metal, thrash metal (on Infest the Rats' Nest), Indian classical music, acoustic music, microtonal music (Flying Microtonal Banana, K.G. (album), L.W. (album)), boogie rock (demonstrated on Fishing for Fishies), dream pop (Butterfly 3000), indie rock, raga rock, blues rock, surf rock, jazz fusion, progressive rock, art rock and punk rock.
-The success of King Gizzard, and the appeal of their high-energy live concerts, helped launch the careers of other Flightless recording acts including The Murlocs, Stonefield, and Tropical Fuck Storm.
+King Gizzard & the Lizard Wizard has also been notable on the Melbourne psychedelic scene, releasing 26 studio albums and creating the label Flightless Records.
+Their sound draws from genres such as garage rock, hard rock and heavy metal, thrash metal (on Infest the Rats' Nest), Indian classical music, acoustic music, microtonal music (Flying Microtonal Banana, K.G., L.W.), boogie rock (demonstrated on Fishing for Fishies), dream pop (Butterfly 3000), indie rock, raga rock, blues rock, surf rock, jazz fusion, progressive rock, art rock and punk rock.
+The success of King Gizzard and the appeal of their live concerts helped launch the careers of other Flightless recording acts including the Murlocs, Stonefield, and Tropical Fuck Storm.
 Other important and emerging acts in the scene include Courtney Barnett, who developed a record label and a significant following, Psychedelic Porn Crumpets, Rolling Blackouts Coastal Fever, Bananagun, GUM, and Wolfmother.